estaji/smart-dns/README.md

 All credit to [Mojtaba Ahadi](https://github.com/M-Ahadi/dockers).

+This is not the only solution, also you can use [smartSNI](https://github.com/bepass-org/smartSNI).

 # How
 1. Install docker on the server.
 2. Stop other services on ports ``443``, ``80``, and ``53``.